Église St-Germain des Prés

 In a courtyard off a magnolia-shaded square, this was the romantic artist’s home and studio at the time of his death in 1863, and...

 If ever there was a cafe that summed up St-Germain des Prés’ early-20th-century literary scene, it’s this former hang-out of anyone who...

 La Maison du Chou

 At this little boutique, crisp, crunchy choux (pastry puffs) are piped to order with fromage-blanc -based fillings flavoured with...

 3 place St-Germain des Prés, 6e · interesting places nearby

-Paris’ oldest standing church, the Romanesque St Germanus of the Fields, was built in the 11th century on the site of a 6th-century abbey and was the dominant place of worship in Paris until the arrival of Notre Dame.
-It's since been altered many times, but the Chapelle de St-Symphorien (to the right as you enter) was part of the original abbey and is believed to be the resting place of St Germanus (AD 496–576), the first bishop of Paris.
+Paris’ oldest standing church, the Romanesque St Germanus of the Fields, was built in the 11th century on the site of a 6th-century abbey and was the main place of worship in Paris until the arrival of Notre Dame.
+It's since been altered many times, but the Chapelle de St-Symphorien (to the right as you enter) was part of the original abbey and is believed to be the resting place of St Germanus (496–576), the first bishop of Paris.

 The Merovingian kings were buried here during the 6th and 7th centuries, but their tombs disappeared during the Revolution.
 Over the western entrance, the bell tower has changed little since 990, although the spire dates only from the 19th century.

 An English brochure (€10) is available.
 Free organ concerts are held on the last Sunday of the month; check the website's calendar for times.
 Other concerts take place on Thursdays and Fridays at 8.30pm; details including prices are listed online.